 Originally built in 1863, designed by the architect Frederick Barns.
 The building was first used as a boarding school for young Ladies.
 It was then converted by the renowned artist and designer Birghtwen Binyon into his own private residence.
 In the 1930's the building became the largest spiritualist church in ipswich and was fequently visted the Sir Arthur Conan Doyle, author of the Sherlock Holmes novels.
 These visits would have aroused significant interest from the press at the time and continues to feature in more recent articles to this day.
 The James Francis team have painstakingly renovated the building over the past 2 years creating two beautiful large town houses with many of the of the original Victorian features combined with all the requirements of modern day living.

-The James Francis team has added a three-storey extension to the building, in matching Suffolk white brickwork, and sympathetically restored the original building to create a beautiful Victorian town house.
-The home includes five double bedrooms and five reception rooms arranged over four floors – totalling more than 4000 sq ft.
-Outstanding features include a grand staircase, bespoke double-glazed box sash windows, stunning cast iron radiators, original working fireplaces, oiled Victorian floorboards, French doors and a subterranean double garage under the garden.
+The James Francis team has added a three-storey extension to the building, in matching Suffolk white brickwork and sympathetically restored the original building to create two beautiful Victorian town houses.
+They each included a mix of 5-7 double bedrooms and 3-5 reception rooms arranged over four floors – approaching 4000 sq ft each including an impressive Orangery, a selfcontained apartment on the lower ground floor and a subterrannean double garge under the garden.
+Other outstanding features include a grand staircase, bespoke double-glazed box sash windows, stunning cast iron radiators, original working fireplaces, oiled original Victorian floorboards and French doors.

 A grand victorian home of approaching 4000 SQ ft including a sunken rear courtyard and large subterranean double garage providing 5-7 double bedrooms arranged over four floors.